 Argument or error?

-There is no dispute that Pistorius fired four bullets through a door at Steenkamp in his home early on the morning of Valentine's Day 2013.
-Three hit her, causing devastating wounds.
-The final shot struck her head and probably killed her almost instantly, a pathologist testified in March.
+There is no dispute that Pistorius shot and killed Steenkamp in his home early on the morning of Valentine’s Day 2013.

 The trial has seen Pistorius break down repeatedly, crying, wailing and sometimes throwing up as the court sees and hears evidence about Steenkamp’s death.

 Vorster said the athlete’s physical distress was real.

 Masipa must decide whether Pistorius genuinely made a terrible mistake or whether he murdered Steenkamp intentionally.

 Pistorius is arguably the world’s most famous disabled athlete, known as the “Blade Runner” for the carbon-fiber blades he runs on.

 Sports fans worldwide saw Pistorius a symbol of triumph over physical adversity.